 By default, the custom page is written to a file named PageID.html in the root directory of the disassembly; to change this, add a line to the [Paths] section.
-The title, page header and link text for the custom page can be defined in the [Titles], [PageHeaders] and [Links] sections.
+The title, page header and link text for the custom page default to 'PageID', but can be overridden in the [Titles], [PageHeaders] and [Links] sections.

-Every custom page is built using the HTML template whose name matches the page ID, if one exists; otherwise, the stock Page template is used.
+Every custom page is built using the HTML template whose name matches the page ID, if one exists; otherwise, either the Reference template is used (when SectionPrefix is defined), or the Page template is used.

-Note that a Page: section may be empty; if so, it may be omitted from the ref file.
+Note that a Page: \ section may be empty; if so, it may be omitted from the ref file.

 Version Changes

+5.4 Added the SectionType parameter

+5.3 Added the SectionPrefix parameter

 3.5 The JavaScript parameter specifies the JavaScript file(s) to use

 2.1 New

-7.7.16 [PageContent:]
+8.6.11 [PageContent:\]

-A PageContent: section contains the HTML source of the body of a custom page (optionally defined in a [Page: ] section).
+A PageContent:\ section contains the HTML source of the body of a custom page (optionally defined in a [Page:\] section).
 The section name takes the form:

-'''

 [PageContent:PageID]

-'''